 This a delightful scenic drive to Crater Lake, with plenty of unique and memorable adventures along the way.
 From Eugene follow Highway 58 (Hwy 58) along the Willamette River and through Oakridge.
 This road trip is approximately 140 miles (225.31 km).
 Enter Crater Lake National Park at the north or south entrance depending on season.

 From I-5 take exit 188 toward Oakridge/Klamath Falls and onto Hwy 58 (Willamette Hwy).
-On this 20-mile (32.19 km) pastoral section of the highway, you'll pass through the small community of Pleasant Hill, known for their innovative rubber-asphalt track, now retired, that routinely hosted the University of Oregon athletes training under Bill Bowerman in the 1970s.
+On this 20-mile (32.19 km) pastoral section of the highway, you'll pass through the small community of Pleasant Hill, known for its innovative rubber-asphalt track, now retired, that routinely hosted the University of Oregon athletes training under Bill Bowerman in the 1970s.
 This was also the hometown of author Ken Kesey who wrote "One Flew Over the Cuckoo's Nest".
 There are a few gas stations and places to eat here.

 Rivers & Lakes

-While it's possible to complete this scenic road trip in 2.5 hours, there is so much to see and do along the way that a slow pace is recommended.
+While it's possible to complete this scenic road trip in three hours, there is so much to see and do along the way that a slow pace is recommended.
 Hwy 58 is resplendent with rivers, creeks, lakes, hot springs and waterfalls.

 Right away there are parks worth an exploratory stop.
 Discover Elijah Bristow State Park with hiking, mountain biking and equestrian trails along the Middle Fork of the Willamette River.
 Picnic facilities and restrooms make this an ideal rest area.